-- 1. the type of land rights proposed to be acquired for the project and related facilities (e.g., purchase, permanent easement or temporary easement requirements) - 2. the nature of land ownership along the proposed route (i.e., freehold, Crown or public lands) - 3. where no new land rights are required, a description of the existing land rights that allow for the project
+- the type of land rights proposed to be acquired for the project and related facilities (e.g.e.g., purchase, permanent easement or temporary easement requirements, fee simple); - 2. the nature and relative proportions of land ownership along the proposed route (i.e., freehold, Crown or public lands); - 3. where no new land rights are required, a description of the existing land rights that allow for the project; and

-4. where section 41(9) of the Electricity Act may be brought to bear for the use of public roads and highways as part of the route.
+4. where no new land rights are required, but the land rights of adjacent properties might be affected e.g. building restrictions on those lands; 4. where section 41(9) of the Electricity Act may be brought to bear for the use of public roads and highways as part of the route.